windyhillville/SE-Project/README.md

 ./server

-Open the main sketch in Processing titled CEN3031.pde
+Open the main sketch in Processing titled CEN3031.pde it is located in → frontend → SystemUI  directory.

 Now, run the Processing application.